ft-worker/docs/PROCESSES.md

 ## **Staging**
 - Merging changes only from `develop` branch.
-- **hotfix/hotfeature:** directly open branch from `staging` branch and open PR into `staging`.
+- **hotfix/hotfeature:** directly open branch from `staging` branch and merge changes into `staging`.
 After, merge `staging` branch into `develop` branch.
 This kind of changes must be made if there are some changes in `develop` branch, which can not be merged at that point.

 Links:
 - Website: https://restlessnit.es